OpenROV/openrov-hardware/README.md

 OpenROV Project
 ===

-This is the development branch, it may be incomplete, use at your own risk.
+This is the development branch, it may be incomplete and is opt to change, so use at your own risk.